elementary-Inc/blog/_posts/2021/2021-12-21-elementary-os-6-1-available-now.md

 As before, this dark style preference is still opt-in for developers, which means it won't break apps that weren't tested against it.
 However, we're now using an agreed upon desktop-agnostic namespace in the Settings portal which works across application toolkits and desktop environments.
 What that means for you is that GNOME apps will begin respecting the dark style preference and we hope to see this compatibility spread to KDE apps and more in the future.
 It also means that those running AppCenter apps on GNOME 42 will have their dark style preference automatically respected on day one.

-### And More
+### More Updates and Fixes

-Along with all of the headlining features and fixes above, there are a few more minor updates.
-Shortcut Overlay will no longer crash if a keyboard shortcut has been set to blank.
-And on the Login & Lock screen, we now use the user's selected accent color for the logged-in checkmark for an additional splash of accent color.
+Along with all of the features above, there are several more minor updates across the desktop in OS 6.1.
+You can now stash the picture-in-picture window by pushing it off an edge of the screen, making it easier to get at whatever was under the window.
+We isolated the workspace "nudge" animation (when trying to navigate past the last workspace) to only show on the primary display, and we improved that nudge animation to work with the mouse wheel in addition to touchpads, touchscreens, and the keyboard.
 We redesigned the app icon for the Document Viewer, and PDF file type icons to match.
-Plus, we tracked down and fixed an issue with the font style of Japanese characters in headerbars.
+On the Login & Lock screen, we now use the user's selected accent color for the logged-in checkmark for an additional splash of accent color.
 The Notifications indicator will now use an app's name when a notification title isn't provided, bringing it in line with notification bubbles.
 The Power indicator includes a number of improvements such as showing the screen brightness level when scrolled, better matching the scroll behavior of other indicators, automatically showing the battery percentage when it's low, and showing "Fully Charged" when at 100% and plugged in.
+The Captive Network Assistant also gained a new icon and is now shipped as a Flatpak for greater security.

+We also fixed a number of smaller issues that were reported.
+Shortcut Overlay will no longer crash if a keyboard shortcut has been set to blank.
+We tracked down and fixed an issue with the font style of Japanese characters in headerbars.
+Legacy/server-side decorated windows should no longer have clipped shadows, and we've fixed an issue that prevented the window border and shadow from being included in screenshots.
 We fixed an issue with the network indicator that caused unwanted launches of the captive network assistant, and released a fix to prevent blank lines in the list of VPNs.
-The assistant also gained a new icon and is now shipped as a Flatpak for greater security.
 The Date & Time indicator now correctly updates the current day upon opening, and we fixed an issue with numbers becoming illegible when switching between the dark and light styles.

 ## Applications Menu